 While you may have seen other people use nails, screws, or staples to put lights on their roof, or even grown up watching your father do this, it’s definitely not a practice you want to emulate.
 First and foremost, the damage created by nails can be significant, and may rip up your singles or crack your tiles.
 In some cases, the holes left from nails can even lead to roof leaks—something you definitely don’t want to have to deal with this holiday season, or year-round, for that matter.
 On top of all this, there’s also the possibility that you will crack one of the light bulbs during this process, creating a short that may spark, or even cause a fire.

-How Should I Put Lights on My Roof?
+How Can I Hang Christmas Lights Without Damaging My Roof?

 Thankfully, we are living in the age of roof clips, making it easier to attach lights to your roof than ever.
 Plastic Christmas light clips can usually be attached to your singles or gutters, though they also make special clay tile roof clips, eave clips, and even clips for ridge roofing.
 You should put these clips on while standing on a ladder, with a spotter holding it underneath, as walking on your roof can also lead to significant damage.